 A transnational study of the modern concept of "revolutions."
 Since the Enlightenment, swift (and often violent) political change has been deemed "revolutionary" and characterized as the complete overthrow and restructuring of society.
 Students will have an opportunity to explore and compare political and social revolutionary movements including the French and American Revolutions of the 18th centuries, the Communist and Fascist revolutions of the 20th century, decolonization in Africa, Asia and Latin America, as well as social movements such as feminism and civil rights.
 Minimum of three courses, at least two of which must focus on different geographical regions.

-HIS317/ Revolutionary Europe 1789-1914 HIS 323/Eastern Europe since 1939 HIS 324/WGS 310/HON 337/Women in Eastern Europe 1848-present HIS 325/Modern Germany HIS 327/WGS 327/European Society since 1789 HIS 330/Topics: History, Memory, and Genocide in Cambodia HIS 335/Modern Japan HIS 336/Late Imperial China HIS 337/Twentieth Century China HIS 339/Modern India HIS 342/Modern Middle East HIS 349/The Soviet Union, 1917-1991 HIS 352/AAS 208/Colonial and Modern Africa HIS 354/South African History HIS 354/Modern Latin America HIS 365/Topic: American Revolution HIS 366/POL 365/Origins of the US Constitution HIS 374/United States: Civil War and Reconstruction HIS 383/United States since 1945 HIS 384/WGS 303/Women in 20th Century US HIS 386/US Diplomacy, the American Century HIS 389/War in Western Society HIS 4xx/ (HIS 450-464) Reading Seminars in History (when appropriate topic) Topics courses and readings seminars as appropriate
+HIS 317 Revolutionary Europe 1789-1914 HIS 323 Eastern Europe since 1939 HIS 324/WGS 310/HON 337/Women in Eastern Europe 1848-present HIS 325 Modern Germany HIS 327/WGS 327/European Society since 1789 HIS 330 Topics: History, Memory, and Genocide in Cambodia HIS 335 Modern Japan HIS 336 Late Imperial China HIS 337 Twentieth Century China HIS 338 Post-Mao China HIS 339 Modern South Asia HIS 342 Modern Middle East HIS 349 The Soviet Union, 1917-1991 HIS 352/AAS 352/Colonial and Modern Africa HIS 354 South African History HIS 354 Modern Latin America HIS 365 Topic: American Revolution HIS 366/POL 365/Origins of the US Constitution HIS 374 United States: Civil War and Reconstruction HIS 383 United States since 1945 HIS 384/WGS 303/Women in 20th Century US HIS 386 US Diplomacy, the American Century HIS 389 War in Western Society

+HIS 4xx/(HIS 450-465) Reading Seminars in History (when appropriate topic) Topics courses and reading seminars as appropriate